-Can you foster a child with a criminal record?
+Can I become a foster carer with a criminal record?

 Many people think that they won't be able to foster a child because they - or a close family member - have a criminal record.
 This simply isn't the case and will depend on;